calaldees/teacherEducation/teacherEducation/howDoYouLearnToTeach.md

 ### Misconceptions
 (what misconceptions) (show code from before)

-If they are learning - shut up! stop talking
+If students are learning - as a teacher stop talking (teachers talk A LOT)

 ### More able?
 More Support?
 Not the lockstep march